girofu/Epic-slack-app/README.md

 SLACK_SIGNING_SECRET=your_slack_signing_secret_here
 ```
 ## Usage
-To run the app, use the command npm start.
+To run the app, use the command: node ./src/index.js
+To run the api, use the command: node ./src/index002.js

 ## Functions
 ### selectConversation(name)